 The Company sets an asset-based investment return assumption based on the total expected return available on suitable investments at the valuation date.

 Lapsation

-This assumption is based on the latest study carried out by the Company at the end of 2020.
+This assumption is based on the latest study carried out by the Company at the end of the current reporting period.
 The margin held reflects the reaction of reserves to changes in the assumption.

 Expenses